 When a person makes a false allegation of sexual abuse or sexual assault, she should be viewed as an accuser intentionally lying to destroy the accused’s life, sometimes to advance her career and sometimes to get a large civil settlement.
 She is not an innocent victim to be coddled as the wrongfully accused is silently ushered off to prison.

 Because sexual harassment or sexual abuse is such a terrible personal violation, companies, the military, and state and local governments have done everything in their power to support the “victim” or the “survivor”.
 This has resulted in domestic violence centers staffed with social workers whose mission it is to support the accuser.
 Prosecutors’ offices have victims’ advocates on staff to support the accuser.
-An entire industry has sprung up around sexual harassment and sexual assault, including counsellors who make the “victim” feel better, administrators at colleges and universities who are there to protect the victim and HR professionals who also want to protect victims.
+An entire industry has sprung up around sexual harassment and sexual assault, including counselors who make the “victim” feel better, administrators at colleges and universities who are there to protect the victim, and HR professionals who also want to protect victims.
 There are even attorneys who make millions of dollars suing companies and individuals for sexual harassment and assault.

 Unfortunately, this system that has sprung up to protect the innocent victim of sexual harassment and sexual assault also has the unintended side effect of emboldening accusers making false allegations.
 A person who might otherwise ask herself if she is doing the right thing can fall back on a system that will support her emotionally and financially.
 It frequently perpetuates wrongful prosecutions.
 There is no countervailing organized support for the wrongfully accused.

 Sometimes, to break these unwarranted bonds of support, it will be appropriate for a wrongfully accused to consider filing suit for defamation against the person making false allegation and against those who repeat the allegations.
 In order to be successful in a defamation action, a wrongfully accused person will have to show: 1) that the accuser made statements about the accused; 2) that the allegations were defamatory in nature, meaning they injure the reputation of the accused; and, 3) that the statements were false.
-Depending upon the legal status of the accused, there may be constitutional hurtles to an allegation.
+Depending upon the legal status of the accused, there may be constitutional hurdles to an allegation.
 Also, depending upon the particular jurisdiction, the wrongfully accused person may have to prove actual damages.

 Defamation law is complex, and there are certain privileges that may apply.
 For example, a statement made to law enforcement or in court proceedings is generally “privileged”, meaning it cannot serve as a basis for a suit.
 On the other hand, statements made to third persons or on social media are not privileged.
 Most importantly, the accusation must be false.
-Therefore, one who is guilty of a sexual assault or sexual harassment cannot successfully file a defamation action, and in fact, may find themselves subject to suit or court sanctions for fling a frivolous case.
+Therefore, one who is guilty of a sexual assault or sexual harassment cannot successfully file a defamation action, and in fact, may find themselves subject to suit or court sanctions for filing a frivolous case.
 In the right circumstance, however, a defamation action can be a powerful tool.

-Civil settlements of allegations of sexual assault or harassment or plea bargains are something that anyone accused of sexual assault or sexual harassment should consider; however, plea bargains in particular should not be entered into by the innocent.
+Civil settlements of allegations of sexual assault or harassment or plea bargains are something that anyone accused of sexual assault or sexual harassment should consider; however, plea bargains, in particular, should not be entered into by the innocent.
 There are collateral consequences to a plea bargain, including registration of sex offender registries.
 An innocent person cannot “plea bargain”.
 As with other serious criminal cases, there are only three things that will happen when false allegations are made: the charges will be dismissed; the case will proceed to trial; or, the defendant will plead guilty.
 Therefore, the person wrongfully accused of sexual assault or sexual harassment must be prepared financially and emotionally to proceed to trial.
 The defense counsel must also be prepared ultimately for a trial.

 If you are asking how much it costs to defend yourself in a sexual assault or sexual harassment matter because you are concerned about finances, you are probably asking the wrong questions.
-The better question is how much is my future, my family, my reputation and my freedom worth?
+The better question is how much is my future, my family, my reputation, and my freedom worth?
 There are certainly attorneys out there that will handle even serious sexual assault cases for relatively small fees, but how does the thrifty wrongfully accused individual feel when he finds himself headed to prison because he wanted to save money?

-We price our representation on the particular facts and allegation of each case, gauging how much time and effort will be required and setting prices accordingly.
+We price our representation on the particular facts and allegations of each case, gauging how much time and effort will be required and setting prices accordingly.
 We focus on doing everything in our power to win.
 In addition to attorney’s fees, there are also likely to be costs for private investigators and perhaps forensic experts on the case.
 If you are looking for the cheapest attorney available, that is not us.

 One final word.
 The best time for exoneration in a case is either pretrial, when the case is dropped, or at trial with an acquittal.
 I have tried over 200 jury trial, and I know how to win.
 I have also successfully represented the wrongfully accused on appeal and in habeas corpus actions.
-However, appeals and habeas corpus actions are long shots, and even when a conviction is reversed and an innocent person set free, by the time that happens, the wrongfully accused person will have spent years in prison, lost substantial income and suffered irreparable damages to his most personal relationships.
+However, appeals and habeas corpus actions are long shots, and even when a conviction is reversed and an innocent person set free, by the time that happens, the wrongfully accused person will have spent years in prison, lost substantial income, and suffered irreparable damages to his most personal relationships.
 The earlier we are involved, the greater the opportunity for a successful result.

 Call or email us at any time.